-Want to be a First Time Home Buyer in 2014?
-Get Started Now!
+Want to be a First Time Home Buyer This Year?
+Get Started Now

 Education is a major part of the home buying experience.
 The more education first time home buyers dive into, the smoother the process typically goes.
 You intuitively know this.
 You're already thinking about next year, and wondering what it will take to buy a home in 2014.